Shingles - aftercare

 - Medicines to treat your pain

-- Cool, wet compresses on the affected skin
+- A cool, wet compresses on the affected skin

 - Soothing baths and lotions, such as colloidal oatmeal bath, starch baths, or calamine lotion